larscom/ngx-translate-module-loader/README.md

 }
 ```

-If you don't need upper case keys, set `nameSpaceUppercase` to false in the options because it's upper case by default.
+If you don't want uppercase keys, set `lowercaseNamespace` to true in the options because it's uppercase by default.
-If you don't want to enable namespaces at all, set `enableNamespacing` to false.
+If you don't want namespaces at all, set `disableNamespace` to true.

-You can override the default name space by setting the `nameSpace` property in the options.
+You can override the default name space by setting the `namespace` property in the options.

 ## Configuration